MindscapeHQ/raygun4py/README.rst

 Uncaught exception handler
 --------------------------

-To automatically send unhandled exceptions, you can provide a callback function to `sys.excepthook`:
+To automatically send unhandled exceptions, you can provide a callback function to :code:`sys.excepthook`:

 .. code:: python